Exploring Parameter-Efficient Fine-Tuning Techniques for Code Generation with Large Language Models: Experimental Results

-CodeGen-350M-mono with LoRA demonstrates the best performance on average among small models, while CodeLlama-7B-Python with LoRA is the best LLM on average.
-Under the same 24GB GPU memory limitation, the best LLM surpasses the best small model by 39.8\%, 41.7\%, and 47.1\% (72.3\%, 48.8\%, and 9.1\%) in EM@1, EM@10, and CodeBLEU concerning the CoNala (CodeAlpacaPy) dataset, respectively.
-These notable results indicate a potential shift towards a new era of LLMs, differing from the popular paradigm in the SE community over the past 3-4 years: fine-tuning small pre-trained models such as CodeT5.
+CodeGen-350M-mono with LoRA demonstrates the best effectiveness on average among small models, while CodeLlama-7B-Python with LoRA is the best LLM on average.
+Under the same 24GB GPU memory limitation, the best LLM surpasses the best small model by 39.8\%, 41.7\%, and 47.1\% (72.3\%, 48.8\%, and 9.1\%) in EM@1, EM@10, and CodeBLEU concerning the Conala (CodeAlpacaPy) dataset, respectively.